bencvt/LibShapeDraw/README-Trident.md

  +  Removed Android/Swing/SWT subpackages as they're not relevant to a Minecraft environment.

- +  Removed support for loading `META-INF/trident-plugin.properties`, as this is typically nuked for Minecraft client modding purposes.
+ +  Removed support for loading `META-INF/trident-plugin.properties`, as this directory is often nuked for Minecraft client modding purposes.
 Core property interpolators are now hard-coded.

  +  Added support for fluent property setters, e.g.: